Skip to Content

 • Paid Sick Leave for Seeking Medical Diagnosis for COVID-19.
 Under the Act, 80 hours of Paid Sick Leave is available to any eligible employee who is experiencing COVID-19 symptoms and is seeking a medical diagnosis.
 The regulations provide that:

 • Leave-Specific Documentation.
 Other than the documentation listed above, the regulations do not require any additional information to be provided by the employee in order to take Paid Sick Leave for this purpose.
-Importantly, the employer cannot require the employee to provide evidence that he/she say a healthcare provider.
+Importantly, the employer cannot require the employee to provide evidence that he/she is a healthcare provider.
 The employer has to take the employee’s word for it.

 • Symptoms.
 The symptoms are fever, dry cough, shortness of breath, or any other COVID-19 symptoms identified by the CDC.